space-ultra/spaceplusultra/README.md

 👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋
 # Hi there!
 I'm Tymur

-I am ukrainian and the founder of **[space+ultra](https://spaceplusultra.com)**, a Berlin-based consultancy specializing in innovative solutions for urban development, architecture, and data-driven technologies.
+I am the founder of **[space+ultra](https://spaceplusultra.com)**, a Berlin-based consultancy specializing in innovative solutions for urban development, architecture, and data-driven technologies.
 With over **9 years** of experience working with urban data, I focus on creating efficient and sustainable digital tools to solve complex challenges.

 🌟 **My Mission**:  To combine technology and creativity to empower cities and businesses through data-driven solutions.